wiktorw3/wpinkwart-website/content/about.md

 ## Education:
 ---
-My academic journey started with European Law at Maastricht University.
-The highlight was my time at ANU in Australia, where I dived into the blockchain world and co-founded a student organization focused on blockchain and web3.
+My academic journey started with European Law at the Maastricht University.
+The highlight was my year-long student-exchange at ANU in Australia, where I interned at Polish Embassy and co-founded a student organization focused on blockchain and web3.
 My 2018 thesis on blockchain and GDPR, right when GDPR was taking effect, deepened my already growing passion for technology.

 ## Work:
 ---